couchbaselabs/couchbase-spark-mllib-sample/README.md

 **Ex:** zipcode_98002, zipcode_98188, zipcode_98059

-3. Finally we update those new columns with 1s and 0s according to the value of the zipcode content:
+3. Update those new columns with 1s and 0s according to the value of the zipcode content:

 **Ex:**